Modeling the TMD shape function in $J/\psi$ electroproduction: Theoretical predictions

 Given the number of parameters involved, and in order to maintain clarity, we summarize in Tab.~\ref{tab:summary_symbols} the notation and input required for the theoretical calculation.
 The theoretical formulas are shown in Sec.~\ref{sec:csTMD} and Sec.~\ref{sec:TMDShF}, but we emphasize that the predictions have been obtained in the photon frame, where the observed transverse momentum $\bm{P}_{\psi\perp}$ is directly sensitive to the intrinsic transverse momentum of the incoming gluon.
 However, the factorization formula in Eq.~(\ref{eq:Hadronic-Tensor}) is defined in the hadron frame, where the transverse momentum variable is the transverse momentum of the virtual photon, $\bm{q}_{\perp}$.
 Both are related via

 where $z\sim 1$, as enforced by the delta function in Eq.~(\ref{eq:Hadronic-Tensor}), and in this frame, the leading-twist collinear momentum fraction of the parton is given by

 For the theoretical estimates, we choose two extreme center-of-mass energy, $\sqrt{S}=140$ and $45$ GeV.
 We show the $P_{\psi\perp}$ spectrum for $P_{\psi\perp}<\mu_H/2$, a reliable TMD factorization domain.
 We used MSTW2008 at NNLO PDF set~\cite{Martin:2009iq}.
+The minimum scale of the PDF is 1 GeV.

 In Fig.~\ref{fig:cs_eic_electro_scale}, we present the $P_{\psi \perp}$-spectrum of the differential cross-section for $ \sqrt{s} = 140\,\text{GeV} $ (a,b) and $ \sqrt{s} = 45\,\text{GeV} $ (c,d) for different values of $ x_B $ and $Q = 4, 9$ GeV.
 We observe a peaked structure in the spectrum, with the position of the peak shifting toward larger $P_{\psi\perp}$ and becoming narrower as $Q$ increases which is consistent with expectations from resummed TMD calculations as the behavior arises from stronger Sudakov suppression at higher scales, and from the width of the NP effect.
 Moreover, we observe a significant change in the profile of the distribution in the TMD region when comparing the plots for $Q = 4$ GeV and $Q = 9$ GeV.
 This behavior is attributed to the fact that the hard scale $\mu_H$ increases quadratically with $Q$, and consequently, the condition $P_{\psi \perp} < \mu_H/2$, under which our prediction is reliable, covers almost the entire $P_{\psi \perp}$-spectrum where the cross-section is not zero.
 This result may indicate that the energy $Q = 9$ GeV is too large for our factorization framework, potentially requiring (at this energy and above), a proper scale separation between $Q$ and $M$.
 In other words, a specific TMD factorization approach valid for $Q \gg M$ may be necessary.
 We leave this analysis to future work.
 To conclude with this figure, we include uncertainty bands arising from variations of the rapidity and renormalization scales by a factor of two.
 Although not explicitly shown here, we observe narrower uncertainty bands at higher resummation accuracy, as expected.
+Moreover, one obtain the oscillatory scale uncertainty band at large $P_{\psi\perp}$ is the consequence of the minimum scale of the PDF being 1 GeV and higher.